rodrigoalvesvieira/old-blog/_posts/2012-03-03-deploying-noir-to-heroku.md

   $ heroku config:add PORT=8080
 </pre>

-Note: Use 8080 or whatever, notice that Noir defines the in <span class="small_code">src/my-noir-app/server.clj file.)
+Note: Use 8080 or whatever, notice that Noir defines the in <span class="small_code">src/my-noir-app/server.clj</span> file.

 Then, ask Heroku to launch your app: